 You could use any fruit you like in this low carb cobbler, even frozen fruit would be fine if you don’t have fresh.
 Berries are the lowest in carbs, but fruit in general should be used with caution during low carb induction and weight lose phases.

 If you are trying to lose weight, you may want to consume fruit in moderation because it can cause a stall in your weight loss.
-Since this low carb blueberry cobbler is primarily fruit, the net carbs could be a bit high for those on stricter carb diets.
+Since this low carb blueberry cobbler dessert is primarily fruit, the net carbs could be a bit high for those on stricter keto diets.

-This is a wonderful paleo friendly low carb blueberry cobbler.
+This is a wonderful keto friendly low carb gluten free blueberry cobbler dessert.
 It’s perfect to take along to those get togethers where you want to make sure you have a suitable dessert that you can enjoy.

 I serve this delicious fruit cobbler to my family and they never question the fact that it is low carb and gluten free.
 Be sure to bake it until the top is brown and crunchy.
 That’s the way we like it.

 The thing I love about this recipe is that it’s so quick and easy to put together.
 In the summer, it’s even better with a scoop of low carb ice cream on top.